andre-maree/DurableUniqueIdGenerator/README.md

 In the local.settings.json file:

-    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> MasterReset and delete
+    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> MasterReset and DeleteResourceCounter

     "GenerateIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids